emaditya123/emaditya123/README.md

 Hi, i'm [E M Aditya]

-📊 Data Analyst | 🧠 Problem Solver | 📈 Visualization Enthusiast
+📊 Aspiring Business Consultant|🧠 Problem Solver|📈 Visualization Enthusiast

 🔬 As a data analyst, I'm passionate about extracting meaningful insights from complex datasets and translating them into actionable strategies.
 With a strong background in statistics and a keen eye for detail, I thrive on tackling data-driven challenges and uncovering patterns that drive business growth.
 I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.